City of Bath Technical School: Second World War

 In 1939 the Admiralty took over many large buildings in Bath, including the Domestic Science College and the hockey pitch and tennis courts, and did not return them until late 1944.
 The pitch and courts were transformed when the Admiralty erected hutments upon them.
 In the Second World War, Messrs.
 W.G.
 Walters, a light engineering firm, took over part of the Twerton Institute and erected a temporary building in front of the former Governor's House.

 In 1942, C .J.
 (Bill) Hayman transferred from the West Central School to Bath Technical School.
 In the following in year, 1943, a report from the committee on the curriculum and examinations in secondary schools (The Norwood Report) was published.
-A blueprint of the education act of 1944 advocated that there be three types of secondary school.
+A blueprint of the Education Act 1944 advocated that there be three types of secondary school.
 In 1944 the Education Act 1944 was passed by Parliament.
 It replaced almost all previous legislation and laid the foundations for the current education systems.
 In 1945 St. Peter's Church Hall in Dorset Street, Twerton and the nearby annexe were leased for five years by the City Council.

 Postwar

 It was December 1945 before the Bath Technical College resumed control of the entire building at Stuart Place and by September 1946 it was called the headquarters of the School of Building.
 The Twerton Institute remained an important part of the Bath Technical College; metal-work and wood-working classes were held there for the pupils of the Bath Technical School.
 After the Second World War, the College began a new life with the Departments of Engineering, Commerce, Languages and Home craft all based at the Lower Borough Walls while the Department of the Building stayed on at the Twerton Institute and took over the hutments at Brougham Hayes.
-In 1946 Bath City Council published its plans for education in response to the requirements to the education act of 1944, which proposed that the Secondary Technical School (at the Bath Technical College) would become a separate school.
+In 1946 Bath City Council published its plans for education in response to the requirements to the Education Act 1944, which proposed that the Secondary Technical School (at the Bath Technical College) would become a separate school.
 By 1947 the Bath Education Committee had erected more hutments at Brougham Hayes and redecorated the existing hutments.
 This school separation came into operation at St Peters Hall, Twerton in September 1947 when the first 52 11-year-old pupils were admitted.
 The Further Education Sub-Committee (of the Bath Education Committee) agreed in 1947 that, in view of the use of St Peter's Hall in September by the eleven-year-olds, a second classroom could not be made available to East Twerton Junior School, next door to the hall.
 They continued to use this building until Weymouth House in the city centre became available in September 1949.